mugalikarabhishek/secureCommunication/README.md

 User has the option to select C# RSA's implmentation or C# user implmentation.
 RSA implementation in which rsa algorithm has been implmeneted without using any inbuilt C# library.

-Used C#, Visual studion 2010.
+Used C#, Visual studio 2010.

 Server is a console application which decrypts the message.
 Client intiates the alogrithm and passes on the key to server.